 Logging Flight Time, what is the right way, and who is responsible?

 I have noticed that most students make no effort to complete their own log books, much less learn the right way to do it.
-I always require my students to take responsiblity for their own log books from the very first flight.
-If they don't fill it out correctly, I don't sign it.
-This accomplishes two tasks; first, it teaches students the responsibility, and secondly, they learn the right methods for recording times, and for logging types of flight conditions.
-The only person resonsible for the accuracy of a logbook is the person to whom it belongs.
-As a flight instructor, you have the responsibility to ensure that what you sign is absolutely correct.
+To fix this, I require my students to take responsiblity for their own log books from the very first flight.
+I don't sign it until they've filled it out correctly.
+This accomplishes two tasks: it teaches students the responsibility, and secondly, they learn the right methods for recording times for the various types of flight conditions.
+The only person responsible for the accuracy of a logbook is the person to whom it belongs even if that person is a student.
+As a flight instructor, you have the responsibility to ensure that what you sign is correct.

-There is only one "right way" to log flight time.
-That is to record clock time when you first pull collective to take-off to a hover, and again when you land after that leg of flight.
-The recorded clock time is normally then rounded to the next whole tenth of an hour, i.e., 18 minutes of flight time would typically be recorded as .3 hr, and 19 minutes of flight time would be recorded as .4 hr.
+There is only one "right way" to log flight time, that is to record the clock time when you first pull collective to take-off to a hover, and again when you land after that leg of flight.
+The sum of recorded clock time (total minutes / 60) for a given flight is normally then rounded to the next whole tenth of an hour.

-- If you are flying in a training environment, including a student practicing in the area of an airport, roughly 1.3 times a collective Hobbs will be very close.
-If you are flying with an oil pressure Hobbs, or battery Hobbs, then the Hobbs time itself will be accurate.
+- If you're flying in a training environment, including a student practicing in the area of an airport, roughly 1.3 times a collective Hobbs will be very close.
+If you're flying with an oil pressure Hobbs, or battery Hobbs, then the Hobbs time itself will be accurate.

-- If you are flying a collective Hobbs aircraft on other normal commercial or reaccreational flying not in the the flight training environment or the area of an airport practicing training maneuvers, then 1.05 times a collective Hobbs will be very accurate.
-Again, with a oil pressure or battery Hobbs, then Hobbs will be very accurate.
+- If you're flying a collective Hobbs aircraft on other normal commercial or recreational flying not in the the flight training environment or the area of an airport practicing training maneuvers, then 1.05 times a collective Hobbs will be very accurate.
+Again, with a oil pressure or battery Hobbs, then the Hobbs will be very accurate.

-Flight time and maintenance time are two completely different things in many cases, and can be different in the way they are logged.
-For example, a helicopter with a collective activated Hobbs, the hobbs time and the flight time will typically vary by as much as 1.3 to 1 per hour.
+Flight time and maintenance time are two completely different times.
+Many pilots don't realize this, but if you are doing autorotations for example, a collective Hobbs will not be recording time during the autorotation when the collective is down.
+Because of this fact, the hobbs time and the flight time will typically vary by as much as 1.3 to 1 per hour on training flights.
 It depends greatly on the operation that was being performed.
-This is known and acceptable when logging time the correct way.
-In the event of a failed Hobbs, clock time is the only other method to ensure the correct maintenance times are recorded in the aircraft logs.
+In the event of a failed Hobbs, clock time is the only method to ensure the correct maintenance times are recorded in the aircraft logs.